MewsSystems/gitbook-channel-manager-api/channel-manager-api.md

 #### Request `[ChannelManagerApiAddress]/updatePrices`

 Mews always pushes both `gross` and `net` prices.
-Correct value needs to be picked up by a channel manager.
+Correct value needs to be picked up by the channel manager.

 ```javascript
 {